Professor Eddie Lusk: Career

 In 1985, Lusk joined Jimmy Dawkins, Eddie C. Campbell, Lowell Fulson and Anthony Palmer on Can't Sit Down!
 (JSP Records).
 With growing confidence and experience, Lusk formed his own band named the Professor's Blues Review, and with the singer Gloria Hardiman, recorded "Meet Me With Your Black Drawers On" for the 1987 Alligator Records compilation album, New Bluebloods.
 On his only solo album, Professor Strut (1989), Hardiman was replaced by Karen Carroll.
 His work also later appeared on the various artists compilation, Black and Blue, Vol. 2 (1998).
 Lusk and Hardiman's version of "Meet Me With Your Black Drawers On" has become a hit in the Carolina beach music scene.

 He and his band appeared in the 1991 film, V. I. Warshawski, and later that year toured across Europe with Michael Coleman and Kenny Neal.
 In 1993, Lusk's prior recording entitled, Chicago Blues Festival 91, with Coleman and Neal was released.

+Personal life

-In mid-1992, Lusk was diagnosed with colorectal cancer, brought on by AIDS, and in a state of desperation committed suicide by jumping into the Chicago River.
+Lusk was diagnosed with colorectal cancer, brought on by AIDS in 1992.

+He killed himself on August 26, 1992, at the age of 48.